 The Simpler Way involves the right incentives.

 The economy of The Simpler Way is based not on getting (…income, goods) but on giving.
 We will give our time and energy to the working bees and the concerts.
-We will give our surplus vegetables and fruit away.
+We will give away our surplus vegetables and fruit.
 We will give advice, help, ideas.
-LIt follows that we will also be given these things from others.
-The main reasons for giving will be the enjoyment of the act.
+It follows that we will also be given these things from others.
+The main reasons for giving will be the enjoyment of the giving.
 This atmosphere of mutual generosity will have powerful synergistic effects.
 The more you are given the more grateful you are and the more inclined you are to give to others, and the greater the bonds of solidarity will become.